-Finally, let’s take a look at an advanced topic about supporting not equal operator with custom objects.
+Finally, let’s take a look at an advanced topic about supporting not equal operators with custom objects.

 Advanced Comparison with Not Equal in Python

-So far you have only seen how the not equal operator call looks like and what it returns as a result.
+So far you have only seen what the not-equal operator call looks like and what it returns as a result.

 But as it turns out, there is a special method called __ne__() behind the scenes that makes not equal comparisons possible.